Nationals vs. Astros: Betting Trends, Records ATS, Home/Road Splits

 Nationals vs. Astros: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Alex Bregman and the Houston Astros will play Lane Thomas and the Washington Nationals on Wednesday at Minute Maid Park, at 8:10 PM ET.
+The Houston Astros and Mauricio Dubon will square off against the Washington Nationals and Luis Garcia on Thursday at 8:10 PM ET, in the final of a three-game series at Minute Maid Park.

-The Astros are -250 moneyline favorites in this matchup with the Nationals (+200).
-A 7.5-run total has been set for the matchup.
+The Nationals are +180 moneyline underdogs in this matchup with the favored Astros (-225).
+The total is 8.5 runs for this matchup.

 Rep your team with officially licensed Nationals gear!
 Head to Fanatics to find jerseys, shirts, and much more.